Skip to main content

 5. Are indirect costs provided in the award?

-Yes, in addition to the direct costs, applicable facilities and administrative costs (indirect costs) will be allowed and will be determined at the time of award based on the institution’s negotiated rate.
+Yes.
+In addition to the direct costs, applicable facilities and administrative costs (indirect costs) will be allowed and will be determined at the time of award based on the institution’s negotiated rate.

 6. May a collaborator be funded on the award?

-Yes, collaborators and consultants may be funded on the award, either directly or by a subcontract.
+Yes.
+Collaborators and consultants may be funded on the award, either directly or by a subcontract.
 If you want to discuss the role of collaborators, consultants, and/or your access to resources, you may do so in the Research Strategy essay.
 The application does not have a place to list key personnel other than the PI.
 Letters of Support and biographical sketches from collaborators will not be accepted.
 Names and affiliations of collaborators should be listed in the PHS Assignment Request Form in the application.

 7. Can I ask for additional funds for Data Sharing and Management?